Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Com2uS Minion Rumble is featuring Habbys Capybara Go.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/09/Collaboration-beats-Isolation-A-nice-reminder-that-in-todays-crowded-mobile-space.jpg)

-\*As far as I know (and after checking around) there’s no obvious connection between Com2uS and Habby — but I may be mistaken.
+\*As far as I know (and after checking around) thereâ€™sÂ no obvious connectionÂ betweenÂ Com2uSÂ andÂ HabbyÂ â€” but I may be mistaken.

-🚨 That’s why this cross-promo in Minion Rumble (Com2uS) caught my eye: it’s featuring Capybara Go!, which is published by Habby.
+ðŸš¨ Thatâ€™s why this cross-promo inÂ Minion RumbleÂ (Com2uS) caught my eye: itâ€™s featuringÂ Capybara Go!, which is published byÂ Habby.

-Normally, cross-promotions stay within a publisher’s own portfolio.
-But here we see two different companies sharing real estate — which suggests either a partnership, a distribution deal, or just a smart test of mutual promotion.
+Normally, cross-promotions stayÂ withinÂ a publisherâ€™s own portfolio.
+But here we see two different companies sharing real estate â€” which suggests either a partnership, a distribution deal, or just a smart test of mutual promotion.

 I like how this breaks the usual mold:
-✅ Expands reach beyond a single publisher’s ecosystem
+âœ… Expands reach beyond a single publisherâ€™s ecosystem
-✅ Taps into overlapping audiences of casual players
+âœ… Taps into overlapping audiences of casual players
-✅ Creates win-win visibility for both titles
+âœ… Creates win-win visibility for both titles

-A nice reminder that in today’s crowded mobile space, collaboration beats isolation.
+A nice reminder that in todayâ€™s crowded mobile space,Â collaboration beats isolation.

-👉 Have you seen other cases where publishers promote outside their own catalog?
+ðŸ‘‰ Have you seen other cases where publishers promoteÂ outsideÂ their own catalog?

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)